JSotres/AFM-Friction-Ramp-Analysis/User_Guide_AFM_Friction_Ramp_Analysis.md

 ## Quick Start

 1. Clone/fetch/download the repository.
-2. A venv virtual environment is provided with the repository.
+2. A virtualenv virtual environment is provided with the repository.
 To activate it, just go to the main folder and type:
 ```python
 source env/bin/activate
 ```
+If you do not have virtualenv, just follow these [instructions](https://virtualenv.pypa.io/en/latest/installation.html).